 In 1918, John Weston took his family on an amazing adventure in this motorhome, a converted Commer truck.
 From about 1920 for twelve years, he and his family traveled the world.

 The ‘Weston Caravan’, as it was called, was an extraordinary example of his tenacity and ingenuity.
-It doesn’t look like much from the outside and if the truth be told, the interior is enough to give anyone claustrophobia, yet this neat and compact arrangement of luggage and folding bed served them well.
-It could be removed from the chassis proper in a mere 10 minutes.
+It doesn’t look like much from the outside and if the truth be told, the interior is enough to give anyone claustrophobia, yet this neat and compact arrangement of luggage and folding beds served them well.
+According to Weston, the living compartment could be removed from the chassis proper in a mere 10 minutes in order to float it across rivers, while the chassis could drove and get pulled across!

 The purpose of Weston’s project was not simply to satisfy his lust for travel but was also an expression of his idealism.
 “To travel from land to land, to mix with the people of all nations…, to speak to them and hear their views, to study their institutions and their customs, that is his aim”.
 It was also a bold experiment in the education of his children: he wanted them to see the world, to be freed from the narrowness and prejudices of those who grow up among never-changing surroundings, who know nothing of life beyond the pale of their dorp or city, the beauties and the grandeur of the earth, or of the nations and races who people it, and adorn (or mar) it with their works.
 He is preparing them to be citizens of Planet Earth”

-Their journeys included a fifteen month Trans-African trip from Cape Town to London, an odyssey fraught with challenges and tribulations.
-They had run-ins with elephants, occasionally had to float their vehicle across rivers on logs, and on occasions ‘entire villages of more than a hundred natives’ had to dig them out of mud and thick sand and pull them up river banks.
+On their trip from Cape Town to London they ‘had run-ins with elephants, occasionally had to float their vehicle across rivers on logs, and on occasions entire villages of more than a hundred natives had to dig them out of mud and thick sand and pull them up river banks.’
 Weston said “It can be stated without reservation that the indigenous people encountered on the African continent were all friendly and helpful“.
 There were no fuel stations dotted along the route and no easy access to fuel, water or spares shops.
-Even the girls became handy mechanics.
+Even the kids became handy mechanics.
 In the Southern Sudan they suffered misfortune when the rains broke later than usual.
 Weston broke a bone in his foot and the two daughters were also laid up with injuries.

 On their trips Weston used to fly the South African blue ensign from a long bamboo pole on “Suid-Afrika” as he called the truck.
 On the side was painted a disc with the inscription ROUND THE WORLD circling the following inscription: